The Best Auto Insurance Companies 2026

 Cons

-• High average premiums at $267 per month
+• Highest average premiums at $267 per month

-Allstate's Drivewise program and multiple discount options can help reduce premiums significantly for safe drivers.
-The company excels at bundling policies, making it an attractive option for customers seeking both home and auto coverage.
-However, the higher base rates mean careful comparison shopping is essential.
+Allstate's Drivewise program and extensive discount options can help reduce premiums significantly for safe, low-mileage drivers.
+The company excels at bundling policies, making it attractive for customers seeking both home and auto coverage under one roof.
+However, the higher base rates — partly driven by recent rate increases — make comparison shopping especially important before committing.

 Average Rate: